trial-and-3rror/trial-and-3rror.github.io/_posts/2025/2025-01-07-Hello-World.md

 At the age of 14, both puberty and life hit me.

 It also turns out that I was smart in school.
 Smart enough to get my parents for my parents to have *expectations* of me.
 While sometimes stressful, I enjoyed this new phase of life and big-brained my way into college to study Computer Science.
 I enjoyed university and the nascent field of machine learning so much that I stayed to do a PhD.
-My parents were well on board wth my plans after I assured them I had no interest of making a career in academia.
+My parents were well on board with my plans after I assured them I had no interest in making a career in academia.

 ## Fitting In